51st-Vfw/MissionEditing-Index/documentation/me_workflow.md

 `README` file and a number of packaged `.miz` files that provide different variants of the base mission.

-Mission files are named `<mission_name>[-<variant>].miz` where the "base" mission does not include `[-<variant>]`.
-In the mission name, `[-<variant>]` is the name of an optional automatically-generated "variant" of the base mission that differs from the base mission in weather, time of mission, or mission options.
+Mission files are generally named `<mission_name>[-<variant>].miz` where the "base" mission does not include `[-<variant>]`.
+In the mission name, `[-<variant>]` is the name of an optional automatically-generated "variant" of the base mission that differs from the base mission in weather, time of mission, mission options, etc.

 # Creating a Mission That Uses the Workflow

-There are two ways to set up a mission that uses with the 51st VFW workflow: create the mission from a 51st VFW mission template or transition an existing mission to use the workflow.
+There are two ways to set up a mission that uses with the 51st VFW workflow: create a new mission from a 51st VFW mission template or transition an existing mission to use the workflow.